 Dirty coffee started off in Japan, but now that it’s made its way to the US, how it tastes depends on how it’s made.
 If you make the original dirty coffee recipe, it consists of milk and espresso.
 This gives it the rich flavor of espresso, with a cold creamy undertone.
 The sensation of hot over cold creates a melt in your mouth flavor when you drink it.

 Because it is a cold coffee, you might assume it tastes like a cold latte or iced coffee.
 Iced coffee doesn’t have the same depth of flavor.
-While dirty coffee has a sweet creamy flavor, it tastes nothing like an iced late.
+While dirty coffee has a sweet creamy flavor, it tastes nothing like an iced latte.
 It’s not flavored, or sweetened, and doesn’t use cream, or whipped cream.
-It also doesn’t use the same ratio of milk to espresso as iced late, and it’s not served over ice.
+It also doesn’t use the same ratio of milk to espresso as iced latte, and it’s not served over ice.

 Dirty Coffee vs Dirty Chai Latte

 If you’ve heard of dirty coffee, you might have heard of dirty chai latte.
 Chai latte is a tea version of a latte.
-It’s made in much the same way an espresso latte, but instead of using espresso, they use Chai tea and steamed milk.
-Unlike dirty coffee, it can be served cold or hot A dirty chai latte is basically a merge of an espresso latte and a Chai latte.
+It’s made in much the same way as an espresso latte, but instead of using espresso, they use Chai tea and steamed milk.
+Unlike dirty coffee, it can be served cold or hot.
+A dirty chai latte is basically a merge of an espresso latte and a Chai latte.